Qala-Dev/course-materials/writing-guidelines.md

 ###  2.1.
 Why you write

-The Qala program requires you to publish articles regularly, so naturally one of your goals will be to satisfy that requirement.
+The Btrust Builders program requires you to publish articles regularly, so naturally one of your goals will be to satisfy that requirement.
 If that is your *only* goal, however, your writing will usually come across as uninspired, and often unoriginal and uninteresting.
 This should not come as a surprise, since you explicitly weren't optimizing for anything but finishing an article.

 Additional goals could be (but are not limited to):